MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

 ## Email or chat with a project member

-From the **Members** section, you can see how many members have been added to the project, and connect via email or chat with a member.
+From the **Members** section, you can see some of the members that have been added to the project, and connect to them via email or chat with a member.

 :::image type="content" source="media/summary/project-stats.png" alt-text="Screenshot of Summary page, Members section.":::